gohugoio/hugoDocs/content/en/methods/pages/Related.md

       - PAGES.Related OPTIONS
 ---

 Based on front matter, Hugo uses several factors to identify content related to the given page.
-Use the default [related content configuration], or tune the results to the desired indices and parameters.
-See&nbsp;[details].
+Use the default [related content configuration][], or tune the results to the desired indices and parameters.
+See [details][].

 The argument passed to the `Related` method may be a `Page` or an options map.
 For example, to pass the current page: